slz2003/RFCScope-/Errata_filtering/Result_manual/9755-9/packetizer_raw_output.md

 - (E2) Boundary Expert evidence underscores that Section 8 lays out several options, emphasizing local discretion in choosing a downgrade method.
 - (E3) Causal Expert remarks that the resulting divergent user experience is an anticipated outcome of this design choice.

-**Severity:** Low
-  *Basis:* The open-ended downgrade/hiding strategy is a deliberate design trade-off that does not impair protocol interoperability, though it may result in variable client experiences.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Deontic Expert: Issue-1
-- Causal Expert
-- Boundary Expert: Finding-1

 ---